 For many objects, the distance fields in quick property boxes and settings dialogs display a ruler icon to the far right when you hover with the mouse over the field, or when the field is in focus:

-This is the Measure and Apply tool which could prove helpful in use cases such as:
+The Measure and Apply is a tool which could prove helpful in use cases such as:

 - Matching the length of one wall to another without needing to copy and paste values in the quick properties or the Wall Settings dialog.